ericdahl/velocity-2015-notes/README.md

   - ie/edge does as well; easy to use
   - firefox/safari don't expose
   - experiment
-    - website with about 10 images, where some pages have them apropriately sized and some are full size
+    - website with about 10 images, where some pages have them appropriately sized and some are full size
     - on desktop:
-      - apropriately sized: 8ms to decode
+      - appropriately sized: 8ms to decode
       - 400px (for 200px size): 26ms
       - 6x200pz: 266ms (+3000% increase)
     - results on nexus 4
-      - apropriately sized: 30ms to decode
+      - appropriately sized: 30ms to decode
       - 400px: 100ms
       - 6x size: 1500ms (5000% increase)
     - rule number 1: resize images for the device